Manon Roberts compares and contrasts the Welsh and UK Governments different approaches to combating structural racism.

 This is perhaps not surprising given the importance placed on the lived experience of Black, Asian and minority ethnic people in developing the Welsh Action Plan, and the extent to which the process relied on co-production.

-Representative groups and individuals with lived experience fed into the plan at all stages, and also interacted directly with the Welsh Government policy officials responsible for developing the Plan through paid consultancy positions.
+Representative groups and individuals with lived experience of race inequality fed into the plan at all stages, and also interacted directly with the Welsh Government policy officials responsible for developing the Plan through paid consultancy positions.

 Visioning exercises were conducted in which stakeholders were asked how it would look and feel to achieve the goals of the plan and its overarching aim of an anti-racist Wales by 2030.